jpoppe/seedBank/manual/main/overview.rst

 Disclaimer
 ==========

-seedBank does delete files, directories, partitions, whole systems, etc. so be REALLY careful when you configure any paths and think twice before you make any step!
+seedBank does delete files, directories, partitions, whole systems, etc. so be REALLY careful when you configure any paths, especially the temp path!!!

 The author will not be responsible for any loss of data or system corruption!